AMzaheri/simulated-av-lane-assist/README.md

 * Preprocessing steps such as resizing, grayscale conversion, and normalisation, tailored to the model's input requirements.
 * Feeding the processed image data directly into the ONNX model for inference.

-This allows for direct application of the trained models on actual visual inputs, moving beyond dummy data for testing and into practical inference scenarios.
+This allows for direct application of the trained models on actual visual inputs. **This enables a robust and performant pathway for integrating the AI model into real-time or embedded systems.**